wenbinyugroup/ivabs/docs/source/ivabs/getstart.rst

     python run.py cs_param_study.yml

-If everything works fine, several output files will be generated.
+If everything works fine, output files will be generated.
+A complete list of output files can be found in the section below (:ref:`section-start_file_out`).
-In the file ``cs_param_study.out``, the following message should appear.
+In the file ``cs_param_study.out``, the following message should appear at the end of the file.

 ..  code-block:: none